Ethernet-APL and functional safety – can it work?

 How does Ethernet-APL fulfil measuring and control tasks as well as functional safety requirements?

-Ethernet-APL makes it possible to create uniform digital communication infrastructure, which fulfils measuring and control tasks as well as functional safety requirements.
-The technology allows sensors and controllers to communicate directly, without the need for conversions or separate systems.
-The uniform and consistent communication also offers benefits in the form of reduced maintenance requirements: Device management is simplified and devices are easy to replace based on application profiles in the event of an error.
-With PROFIsafe, safety-relevant data can be transmitted via the same infrastructure as the process data.
-This simplifies planning and reduces maintenance requirements, as there is no longer a need for separate systems for process control and functional safety.
+Ethernet-APL enables a unified digital communication infrastructure that meets both measurement and control tasks as well as safety requirements.
+The technology allows direct communication between sensors and controllers without the need for conversions or separate systems.
+The consistent, end-to-end communication also results in lower maintenance effort: device management is simplified, and devices can be easily replaced in the event of a failure based on application profiles.
+With PROFIsafe, safety-relevant data can be transmitted over the same infrastructure as process data.
+This simplifies planning and reduces maintenance effort, as separate systems for process control and functional safety are no longer required.

 From analogue 4 to 20 mA technology to digital Ethernet-APL communication

-Although the switch from 4 to 20 mA technology to Ethernet-APL requires the existing infrastructure to be adapted, this is simpler than it seems.
-Ethernet-APL is compatible with some existing types of cable infrastructure, which reduces the costs and complexity involved in the changeover.
-What’s more, many of the new devices are backwards-compatible, meaning that existing technologies can continue to be used.
-By reducing the cabling, integrating the power supply and data transmission into the same cable and enabling the use of additional digital information, significant savings on the planning, operating and maintenance costs can be made in the long term.
+Switching from 4–20 mA technology to Ethernet-APL does require an adjustment of the existing infrastructure, but it is easier than expected.
+Ethernet-APL is compatible with some existing cabling infrastructure, which reduces the cost and effort of the transition.
+In addition, many of the new devices are backward-compatible, meaning that existing technologies can continue to be used.
+By reducing cabling, integrating power supply and data transmission on a single line, and enabling the use of digital additional information, significant long-term savings in planning, operation, and maintenance costs can be achieved.

 Conclusion

-Ethernet-APL is a key enabler of the industrial Internet of Things, as it makes consistent digitalisation of the field level possible.
-It supports modern communication protocols like PROFINET or OPC UA, therefore opening up more options for analysis and diagnostics.
-This improves not only the efficiency but also the transparency and controllability of processes in real time.
-Companies who use Ethernet-APL benefit from higher data availability, lower operating costs and simpler maintenance.
+Ethernet-APL is a key enabler for the process plant of the future, as it allows end-to-end digitization at the field level.
+It supports modern communication protocols such as PROFINET and OPC UA, enabling advanced analysis and diagnostic capabilities.
+This not only improves efficiency but also enhances the transparency and controllability of processes in real time.
+Companies that adopt Ethernet-APL benefit from higher data availability, lower operating costs, and simplified maintenance.
+Ultimately, economic studies, for example by TH Köln, have shown that Ethernet-APL can achieve significant cost savings of over 10% compared to conventional installations.

 Write new comment